reasonml/reasonml.github.io/src/pages/guide/ocaml.md

   </tr>
 </table>

-- In `Reason`, syntax that represent tuple or tuple types, always looks like tuples.
+- In Reason, syntax that represent tuple or tuple types, always looks like tuples.
-- In `Reason`, syntax that represent records or record types, always look like records.
+- In Reason, syntax that represent records or record types, always look like records.
 - Just about everything else uses the syntactic pattern of function application (space separated arguments).